Exercise and Target Heart Rate

 heart rate.
 The sensors may also pick up vibrations from a moving car or using an

 electric toothbrush and calculate a high heart rate in error.
 Don't panic.
-Check with
+Take your

-your healthcare provider to make sure you are OK.
-More modern watches are able to
+Or check with your healthcare provider to make sure you are OK.
+More modern watches

-detect abnormal heart rhythms with more accuracy than just heart rate monitors.
-But
+are able to detect abnormal heart rhythms with more accuracy than just heart rate

-the accuracy of these newer wearable devices is not yet known.
-But, if you feel tired,
+monitors.
+However, the accuracy of these newer wearable devices is not yet known.

 Whether you walk, jog, run, bicycle or use stationary bikes, rowers, or ski machines,